pgerber/lo-migrate/README.md

 compiling.
 See also [Troubleshooting](#troubleshooting).

 1. install [rustup](https://www.rustup.rs/) (use default settings)
-2. install nightly: `$ rustup toolchain install nightly`
+2. install nightly: `$ rustup toolchain install nightly-2017-09-09`
-3. switch to nightly as default toolchain `$ rustup default nightly`
 3. clone this repository: `$ git clone https://github.com/pgerber/lo-migrate.git`
 4. cd into the newly checked out repository: `$ cd lo-migrate`
-4. build the code:  `$ cargo build --release`
+5. build the code:  `$ cargo build --release`
-5. execute the binary: `$ cargo run --release -- …` ('…' are the parameters passed on to the executable)
+6. execute the binary: `$ cargo run --release -- …` ('…' are the parameters passed on to the executable)

    You can also run the binary directly, it is located at `target/release/lo_migrate_cli`.